AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Validate_test_cases_under_Linux.md

 ---
 group: Massive Simulation
-short: Validate workspace
+short: 4.
+Validate workspace
 order: 40
 ---

-# How to validate the new SCANeR workspace for Linux before running it on HPC
+# Validate the new SCANeR workspace for Linux before running it on HPC

 Performing local tests will confirm that you did not miss anything before running Massive a Simulation.
 It’s easy, simply run your test cases with SCANeR compute.